IBM/telco-network-cloud-drivers/content/installation/lm/production/offline.md

 ## Helm Charts

-Copy the previously downloaded TNCO Helm charts to the machine you intend to run the installation from.
+Copy the previously downloaded TNC-O Helm charts to the machine you intend to run the installation from.

 ## Docker Images

 1. Transfer single archive to target

-Copy the archive to the machine you intend to install TNCO on
+Copy the archive to the machine you intend to install TNC-O on

 2. Extract Archive